DomusSapiensProject/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_HomeThermometer/README.md

 # ThingVisor HomeThermometer

-This ThingVisor creates a vThing whose data are medical measures from the Oregon Weather Stations.
-It rappresent these type of data:
+This ThingVisor creates vThings whose data can be collected by Oregon Scientific Weather Stations.
+It can represent these type of data:
 - Indoor temperature
 - Outdoor temperature
 - Indoor humidity